shmoe820/blackjack/true_count/README.md

 # blackjack/true_count

-true_count.py
- - this program oo
- - this was created to track how long it takes to count down a deck of cards using the "Hi-Lo" technique
- - the timer starts/stops by hitting the "enter" key
+Blackjack True Count Training Program: This game is called Blackjack True Count and consists of one exercise.

+Running Count Exercise:

+First, the program will present you with values for:
+- number of card decks
+- decks played
+- running count (RC)

+Your job is to input the True Count (TC = RC / Decks Remaining) and the program will inform you if your response is correct or not.

- - when time is called, the user must input how many mistakes they made, and the program will add a time penalty
+The program will record how many rounds are played, how many mistakes are made, and the time it takes for the user to answer.
- - each iteration of the timer is similar to a loop on a stopwatch
- - metrics are output to the user to summarize their performance
+Metrics are output to the user to summarize their performance.

+Once this program is mastered to satisfaction, check out blackjack/deviations/deviations.py to combine this exercise with a deviation exercise.